 Key remote workers challenges

-Although there are many types of remote workers, recognizing their common issues is key to making your remote workforce successful.
+Although there are many types of remote workers, recognizing their common issues is key to making your remote workforce successful and cultivating an efficient remote work culture.

 Cloud storage makes it possible for any team member to access the information they need, no matter where they are.